310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Tetora smilesoft %}
-“We’re all leaders for our own kind of Ryuseitai.
-But for this live show, we actually decided on the content together.”
+“Although we’re all leaders for our own kind of Ryuseitai, for this live show, we actually decided on the content together.”

 “This stage is what we ended up with, after sharing our opinions on what to do and what not to do.”